xaviershay/pacebot/README.md

 Development
 -----------

-A CLI is provided for testing parsing and formatting: `pacebot`.
+Run tests with `bin/test`.
+A CLI is provided for quick ad-hoc testing of parsing and formatting: `pacebot`.
 Run the server using `rackup`, and test it with `curl`:

      curl -d "text=4:30km" http://localhost:9292